PhilaNgcamu/create-react-app/DescribingTheUI/README.md

   - The child component should have the same props as above.
 Insert them in the parameters of function with `({prop1, prop2})`.

 > **Note**
-> Pass the props in the parent component then the child component will _adjust_ how the rendered JSx is displayed
+> Pass the props in the parent component then the child component will _adjust_ how the rendered JSX is displayed